Practice Leader - Development and Governance at Bloor Research

-Hefirst got interested in computers and programming quality in the 1970s, working in the Research School of Chemistry at the Australian National University.
+David Norfolk first became interested in computers and programming quality in the 1970s, working in the Research School of Chemistry at the Australian National University.
 Here he discovered that computers could deliver misleading answers, even when programmed by very clever people, and was taught to program in FORTRAN.
 His ongoing interest in all things related to development has culminated in his joining Bloor in 2007 and taking on the development brief.

-He then worked in DBA and Operations Research for the Australian Public Service in Canberra.
-Returning to his birthplace in 1982, he worked for Bank of America and Swiss Bank Corporation in the UK.
-Here he occupied positions at various times in DBA again, Systems Development Method and Standards; Internal Control; Network Management; Technology Risk and even PC Support.
-He was instrumental in introducing a formal Systems Development Process for the Bank of America Global Banking product in Croydon.
+His early career involved working in database administration (DBA) and operations research for the Australian Public Service in Canberra.
+David then returned to his UK birthplace (1982) where he worked for Bank of America and Swiss Bank Corporation, at various times holding positions in DBA, systems development method and standards, internal control, network management, technology risk and even PC support.
+He was instrumental in introducing a formal systems development process for the Bank of America Global Banking product in Croydon.

-In 1992, he became disillusioned with the way people issues were being handled in City IT and decided to start a new career as a professional writer and analyst.
-Since then he has written for many of the major computer magazines and various specialist titles around the world.
-He helped plan, document and photograph the CMMI Made Practical conference at the IoD, London in 2005. and has written many industry white papers and research reports: IT Governance for Thorogood; Online Banking for FT Business Reports; Developing a Network Computing Strategy and Corporate Desktop Services (the latter co-authored with Rod Newing) for Business Intelligence; the Business Implications of Adopting Object Technology for Elan Publishing and so on.
+In 1992 he started a new career as a professional writer and analyst.
+Since then he has written for many major computer magazines and various specialist titles around the world.
+He helped plan, document and photograph the CMMI Made Practical conference at the IoD, London in 2005 and has written many industry white papers and research reports including: IT Governance (for Thorogood), Online Banking (for FT Business Reports), Developing a Network Computing Strategy and Corporate Desktop Services (for Business Intelligence), the Business Implications of Adopting Object Technology (for Elan Publishing).

 He has his own company, David Rhys Enterprises Ltd, which he runs from his home in Chippenham, where his spare moments (if any) are spent on photography, sailing and listening to music.